Rituals

 Those who were keen and brave (most of us) spent the night in the North Thornborough Henge, which is wooded, under the dripping canapy of trees, watching the sun go down, rather a lot of rain falling, and the sun rising at 3.35am in the morning.
 Damp and cheerful we made our way home (2008) ( a slighly drier experience in 2009).
 Please respectfully note this is not an open-to-all-comers free for all event.

 Lusagdnagh (Lammas) means "Loaf Mass" and celebrates the first harvest of grain.
 The hard work of bringing in the grain is now finished and thanksgiving takes place.
+We give thanks for the bounty of Mother Earth.

 The Winter Solstice, also known as Yule, heralds the shortest day, with the least hours of light.
 The Oak King fights the Holly King (oh yes we do) and the Oak King always wins.
 Light reigns and the nights get shorter from then on.
 Those stalwarts who have thermal undies camp out at Thornborough.
 The rest of us pack hot water bottles in our beds and turn on electric blankets.